 Lt.
 Col. Mark Clifford (USAF, Retired) will present the Veteran’s Perspective.
 Lt.
 Col. Clifford’s military career in the United States Air Force is vast.
 He served as a fuel loader for Air Force One; an Executive Officer in the physical education department and assistant boxing coach at the U.S. Air Force Academy; in special operations deployments to Iraq, Afghanistan, Qatar, Africa and South Korea; and as a Squadron Commander.
 He managed C-130s at Yokota Air Base in Tokyo, and at his final post, in Daegu, he supervised 800 people handling munitions, bombs, missiles, specialized vehicles, and airways across five bases.
 He’s the Assistant Dean and Director of Sports Business for the Colangelo School of Business at Grand Canyon University.

-Dr. Timothy Swindle, director of the University of Arizona Space Institute and the Arizona Space Grant Consortium, will provide a brief history about the extensive role Arizona has played in the space program prior to the U.S. Space Force dedication into the Memorial.
+Dr. Timothy Swindle, director of the University of Arizona Space Institute and the Arizona Space Grant Consortium, will provide a brief history about the extensive role Arizona has played in the space program prior to the dedication of the U.S. Space Force flags into the Memorial.
 Swindle’s personal research involves measurements of the noble gases in extraterrestrial materials, such as lunar samples and meteorites, to study the evolution of the solar system.
 His research projects have led him to determine the timing of impact events on the Moon and on asteroids and to probe Martian meteorites to understand the history of the Martian atmosphere and its interaction with surface materials.
 Asteroid 8690 Swindle is named in his honor.

 Anthem Veterans Service Award